webqit/observer/README.md

 </details>

-And well, the initial tree structure can be whatever:
+└ *And the initial tree structure can be whatever*:

 ```js
 // A tree structure that is yet to be built